matf-pp/2020_Rabbit_hunt/README_english.md

 Here's the story:
 A fox is hunting a rabbit in a field.
 The field contains a number of bushes which obstruct both the fox's view and the rabbit's view, so each may or may not be able to see the other.
+Nor rabbit nor the fox can stand on a field where the bush is.
 The fox tries to catch the rabbit; the rabbit tries to get away from the fox.
-If the fox can catch the rabbit, he eats it (and wins).
+If the fox can catch the rabbit, she eats him
+(and wins).
 If the rabbit can keep away from the fox for 100 turns, the rabbit wins.

 You are the rabbit.

-Something like this:
+Animation looks something like this:

 <p align="center">
   <img width="498" height="607"  src= images/pocetna.png>
 </p>

 <p align="center">
-  The orange triangle represents the fox, the small brown dot is the rabbit, and the green squares are bushes.
+  The orange triangle represents the fox, white square is the rabbit, and the green squares are bushes.
 </p>